silyzch/me204-final-project./README.md

 The project aims to answer the following question:

-**How do Technology, Healthcare, and Energy companies differ in their strategies for funding growth, based on their investment in R&D, profitability, and free cash flow generation?**
+**How do Technology, Healthcare, and Energy companies differ in their strategies for supporting future growth, based on their investment in R&D, profitability, and free cash flow generation?**

 ## Data sources